bookwyrm-social/bookwyrm/README.md

 GRANT ALL PRIVILEGES ON DATABASE fedireads TO fedireads;
 ```

-Initialize the database
+Initialize the database (this will also delete and re-create the migrations, which is not
+a good idea for the long term but it's what I'm doing right now).
 ``` bash
 ./rebuilddb.sh
 ```
 This creates two users, `mouse@your-domain.com` with password `password123` and `rat@your-domain.com` with password `ratword`.

-And go to the app at localhost:8000
+And go to the app at `localhost:8000`

 For most testing, you'll want to use ngrok.
 Remember to set the DOMAIN in settings.py to your ngrok domain.